+In my view, human beings lack a capacity to comprehend actual energy by means of rational forms.
+I presume that actual energy cannot be reduced to numbers.
 On the largest scale, the empirical nature of actual energy in animal bodies might be described no better than by Hegel, as quoted above: actual energy appears in "an endless wealth of forms, figures and phenomena.
 It wraps its kernel round with a robe of many colours, in which consciousness finds itself at home."
 Other large-scale empirical descriptions of actual energy refer to yogic prana and to qi in traditional Chinese practices of medicine and bodily training.

-These impediments do not foreclose progress in rational modeling.
-Principles suitable for a limited rational model of actual energy were stated by Teilhard de Chardin in The Phenomenon of Man (1955, 1959 English transl.).
-In the following extracts, I would substitute "body" for his "atom" and omit "from the real evolutionary standpoint."
+These impediments do not foreclose rational modeling so long as limitations are recognized.
+Principles suitable for a new and limited rational model of actual energy were stated by Teilhard de Chardin in The Phenomenon of Man (1955, 1959 English transl.).
+In the following extracts, I would substitute "body" for his "atom" and "conversion" for his "synthesis."
+I would omit "entropised" and "from the real evolutionary standpoint" as unnecessary distractions.